Find the nerdy details you are pondering about the app here. Email firstname.lastname@example.org if you have any to add.

 Why did you build Teacher Tapp?

-We want to change the face of education research by learning key things about teachers that so far no one knows, and use that information to make policymakers, school leaders and teacher trainers smarter and wiser in their work.
+We want to change the face of education research by learning key things about teachers that so far no one knows, and use that information to make policymakers, school leaders, teacher trainers and other education organisations smarter and wiser in their work.

 I love the idea – how can I participate in even more Teacher Tapp stuff?